Overview for assessors

 Division of responsibilities

 When a new security update is available for one of cloud.gov’s underlying technologies, we update the relevant buildpacks.
 These changes don’t take effect on individual apps until the apps are restaged.
 Customers know their apps best, and we prefer to minimize surprises, so the customer’s dev team is responsible for restaging their own app(s).
 We notify everyone running an app on an outdated version of a buildpack when we have new versions, so they can decide on an appropriate time to restage and pick up the update.
 For more information, see the app maintenance documentation.

-Every database service configured through cloud.gov is encrypted at rest.
+Every S3, AWS Elasticache, and database service configured through cloud.gov is encrypted at rest.
+Additionally AWS Elasticsearch has encryption at rest enabled for all production service plans.
 We use the industry standard AES-256 encryption algorithm to encrypt your data on the server that hosts your database service instance.
 The database service then handles authenticating access and decrypting your data, with minimal performance impact and without requiring you to modify your applications.

 For details, see SC-28 in the cloud.gov System Security Plan in our P-ATO documentation package.

 Auditing login attempts